Chords + Lyrics | Jimmy Mack

 Jimmy Mack TAB | Course Preview

-The path to success when it comes to playing rhythm parts is to know your CAGED shapes so well that you can move around the fretboard in an improvised way.
+The key to fluent rhythm playing is knowing your CAGED shapes so well that you can move around the fretboard without hesitation.

 Ebm – Ebm7 – Db – Gb

-Next up in the course for this lesson, we look at four more examples for the same section.
-Practice all these and you’ll be able to improvise your rhythm guitar part.
+Next, we look at four more substitution ideas for the intro.
+Work through them all and you’ll be able to improvise rhythm parts with complete freedom.

 Here’s a link to the 8 step-by-step guitar lessons: Jimmy Mack – Guitar Lessons with TAB.